khurramsyed/aws-arch-cert/RDS.md

 The option that says: Create a new Network Load Balancer to evenly distribute the read queries to the Read Replicas of the Amazon Aurora database is incorrect because a Network Load Balancer is not the suitable service/component to use for this requirement since an NLB is primarily used to distribute traffic to servers, not Read Replicas.
 You have to use the built-in Reader endpoint of the Amazon Aurora database instead.

+### Automated failover

+When automatic failover occurs, your application can remain unaware of what’s happening behind the scenes.
+The CNAME record for your DB instance will be altered to point to the newly promoted standby.

 References: